The Red House (Haddon novel)

 The Red House was published in 2012 by English author Mark Haddon, set in Herefordshire in 2010.

 Plot

 Richard, a successful doctor attempts to reconcile his long-estranged sister Angela in the wake of the death of their mother.
 He invites her family to spend a week in the Herefordshire countryside near Hay-on-Wye in the Black Mountains.
-Richard has remarried Louisa and her wilful daughter Melissa; Angela has three children Max, Daisy and Benjy and her feckless husband Dominic.
+Richard has remarried Louisa and her wilful daughter Melissa; Angela is married to a feckless husband, Dominic, and has three children; Alex, Daisy, and Benjy.
 Over a week the two families mingle, falling out and making up with complex combinations in a holiday let in the eponymous Red House.
-The viewpoints of the eight family members are revealed as serious undercurrents appear from the past...
+The viewpoints of the eight family members are revealed as serious undercurrents appear from the past.